RajatA98/Mulingo/README.md

-# 🎹 Piano Learning Studio

-A beautiful, interactive web application designed to help beginners learn piano step by step.
-This app provides an intuitive interface with visual feedback, interactive lessons, and real-time sound generation.
+# 🎵 Mulingo

+**Learn music like Duolingo teaches language.**

+Mulingo is an interactive web application that makes learning music fun, engaging, and accessible.
+Just like Duolingo breaks down language learning into bite-sized lessons, Mulingo teaches music theory and piano playing through progressive, gamified exercises with instant feedback.

 ## Features

-- **Interactive Piano Keyboard**: Full-featured virtual piano with 2 octaves (C4 to C6)
+- **Interactive 88-Key Piano**: Full-featured virtual piano spanning A0 to C8
 - **Real-time Sound Generation**: Uses Web Audio API for authentic piano sounds
-- **Progressive Lessons**: 8 structured lessons from basic keys to playing melodies
+- **Progressive Lessons**: Structured lessons that build from basics to melodies
+- **Duolingo-Style Learning**: Bite-sized exercises with instant feedback and progress tracking
+- **Visual Sheet Music**: See notes on a staff as you play
 - **Visual Feedback**: Highlights keys, shows note names, and provides exercise feedback
 - **Multiple Input Methods**: Click keys with mouse or use computer keyboard
 - **Modern UI**: Beautiful, responsive design that works on desktop and mobile